ligato/docs/docs/tutorials/04_kv-store.md

 }
 ```

-The value above will be updated for key `/myplugin/greetings/hello`.
+---

-To retrieve a value from the KV data store we will use broker's `GetValue` method:
+Use the broker's `GetValue` method to retrieve a value from the KV data store:

 ```go
 value := new(model.Greetings)